emmanuelmuturia/ChatApp/README.md

 # ChatApp
-A python implementation of a GUI based chat room.
+A python implementation of a GUI based chat application with a chat room and peer to peer functionality.